aueb-wim/DataQualityControlTool/README.md

 `PATIENT_ID`, `VISIT_ID`, `VISIT_DATE`

 ### GUI

 We run `qctoolgui`

 See **GUI User Guide** section in the wiki for further usage details.

-## Features

--   Creates a statistical/validation report for the dataset and its variables.
--   Perform data cleaning based on a given schema.
--
--   Infer the schema of a dataset which is in csv format.
--   Creates a report with meta-data tags (headers) of each sequence (3D MRI Image) in a DICOM dataset.
--   Command Line Interface and GUI.

 ## Versioning